johnfreed/signalmail/README.md

 # signalmail

-signalmail is a Python script to forward Signal messages via Email.
+signalmail is a Python script to forward Signal messages via email.
 It relies on signal-cli (`https://github.com/AsamK/signal-cli`) running in daemon mode to fetch the actual messages.
 Configuration is done in by copying config_default.ini to $HOME/.local/share/signalmail/config.ini and modifying it.

+Please note that messages are NOT END-TO-END ENCRYPTED.
+Signalmail is an UNOFFICIAL program that does not connect directly to the Signal servers.
+Messages and attachments are sent "in the clear" via DBus on the local computer, so signalmail relies on DBus security to protect your message.
+Further, signal-cli is an UNOFFICIAL client that does connect directly to the Signal servers.
+It is signal-cli that encrypts and decrypts the messages.

+Finally, forwarding the message via email is inherently insecure, using the SMTP protocol.

 ## CLI arguments